 So how to move forward from here?
 I thought this response from Tim Logan was more encouraging:

 “(…) it profits society more for GPs to work with pharmacists, citing a presentation at the Australian Pharmacy Professional conference earlier this year by US expert Dr Paul Grundy, who demonstrated the benefits provided by a model which encouraged GPs to do so.”

 I’d like to take Tim up on his suggestion to work more closely together and invite the Pharmacy Guild to meet with RACGP Queensland.
 I acknowledge that there are always two sides to every story.
 Let’s see if there is common ground and room for agreement on how our professions can work better together at policy level, without duplicating services or creating more fragmentation of care.

 As said before, the RACGP remains committed to working collaboratively with other primary care providers and government to develop innovative and effective models of care such as the patient-centered medical home, and we strongly advocate for solutions that support genuine integration of care, not more fragmentation.

-Dr Edwin Kruys is Chair of RACGP Queensland.
+At the time of writing Dr Edwin Kruys was Chair of RACGP Queensland.